powsybl/powsybl-dynawo/docs/dynamic_simulation/event-models-configuration.md

 ```

 ## Event model builder list
-Ultimately, all groovy scripts or Json configuration file call the dedicated builders that can be used directly by developers in order to create a custom `EventModelsSupplier`:
+Ultimately, all groovy scripts or JSON configuration file call the dedicated builders that can be used directly by developers in order to create a custom `EventModelsSupplier`:
 - EventDisconnectionBuilder
 - EventActivePowerVariationBuilder
 - EventReactivePowerVariationBuilder